dabamos/dmpack/README.md

 ## User Guide

-To convert the [User Guide](guide/README.md) from AsciiDoc to HTML, run:
+To convert the [User Guide](guide/README.md) from Markdown to HTML, run:

 ```
 $ make guide
 ```

-The output is written to `guide/guide.html`.
+The output is written to `guide/html/`.

 ## Source Code Documentation